cpinitiative/ide/README.md

 npm run dev
 ```

+TODO: Update this outdated section

 `npm run dev` will start a Firebase emulator for you.
 By default, the dev server uses a local firebase emulator and the production YJS server.
-To change these settings, edit `src/dev_constants.ts`.
+To change these settings, edit `.env`.

 Note: If you get a firebase emulators timeout error on Mac, see [firebase/firebase-tools#2379 (comment)](https://github.com/firebase/firebase-tools/issues/2379#issuecomment-951884721) and Issue #67 in this repo.

 ### Playwright Tests

+TODO: Update this outdated section

 ```
 npm run dev  # Start the dev server in a separate terminal